 As opposed to other email marketing software out there, ConvertKit gathers all of your subscribers in one master list.
-No more multiple subscriber lists with duplicate email addresses ( like in Mailchimp).
-This means that one person can opt in for a freebie on your blog on day 1, then decide to sign up for your free email course on day 20 and download your free printable on day 45.
+No more multiple subscriber lists with duplicate email addresses (like in MailChimp).
+This means one person can opt in for a freebie on your blog on day 1, then decide to sign up for your free email course on day 20 and download your free printable on day 45.
 This person will only be counted ONCE by ConvertKit.
 How awesome is that? 🙂

 So, how do I segment my list you may be asking?

-You can tag your subscribers based on interests, actions and other rules you set up in your account.
-Also, you can create segments which are basically lists of subscribers that match a certain rule that you have previously defined.
+You can tag your subscribers based on interests, actions, and other rules you set up in your account.
+Also, you can create segments which are basically lists of subscribers that match a certain rule you have previously defined.

 If you are new to the whole email subscribers things, then you can skip this step.
 If you already have an existing list of subscribers, then keep reading.

 Click on the Save button after you’re done.
-Now you are ready to import your subscribers list.
+Now you are ready to import your subscriber list.

-To add your existing list of subscribers, first make sure to export it from your current email provider and save it as an .CSV file.
+To add your existing list of subscribers, first, make sure to export it from your current email provider and save it as a .CSV file.
 Next, click on Subscribers in the main navigation and then click on the Import Subscribers button.

 Once you are done, click on the Import Subscribers button.
 Repeat this process for all lists from your old email provider.